 Category: practicum Page 1 of 2

-Learning on Estamos: the special, the scary, and the silly
+Learning on Estamos: The special, the scary, and the silly

 This fall, eight students traveled to Guatemala as part of CMU’s Estamos program.
 They lived, worked, and studied there for three months.
 Now that they’ve returned, the Estamos cohort is sharing their experiences with the broader CMU community.
 Here are some highlights and memories from their time in Guatemala.